 The Wildcats Memory Lab is located on the 3rd floor of the Main Library.
 After exiting the stairwell or elevator, facing north, turn right and you will see the lab in the center of the hallway.
 Please see the orientation video for further instructions.

-Remember that audio and video digitization happens in real time, meaning that 3 hours of tape will take 3 hours to digitize.
-Please also account for the time it will take to set up, and to save and transfer your files.
+Audio and video tapes are digitized in real time, meaning that 3 hours of footage takes 3 hours to digitize.
+Please also account for the time it will take to set up, read through the instructions, and transfer your files at the end.

 Please plan to be in the lab for the duration of your session.
 While you can take breaks and step away as needed, you are responsible for your project and the equipment during the digitization process.
 It is important that you keep an eye on your project to ensure that everything runs smoothly.